Jagwar Ma: Career

-The duo began writing material at their Crescent Head studio rural Australia, before returning to the farmhouse in La Briche, France to record.
+The duo began writing material at their Crescent Head studio in rural Australia, before returning to the farmhouse in La Briche, France to record.
 The record was finalised in London and featured guest appearances by Stella Mozgawa, Ewan Pearson and James Ford.
 In May 2016, Ma confirmed that the second album would be released in the second half of 2016.
 The band released the first single, "O B 1" in July, followed by a second "Give Me A Reason" in August 2016.
 The 11-track album, Every Now & Then, was released on 14 October 2016.
-Musicfeeds maintainted that it "rewards a dedicated listener with a fine-tuned ear".
+Musicfeeds maintained that it "rewards a dedicated listener with a fine-tuned ear".
 NME gave the album four out of five stars, calling it "a mind-altering second album with melody at its heart" DIY Magazine said the album had Jagwar Ma "on a process of self-discovery, just a couple of steps away from striking gold."
 The band embarked on a headlining tour in support.
-The group is not affiliated with Alibaba Group founder Jack Ma.

 In 2018, the band began recording sessions in Iceland, however further tours and recordings were delayed by an illness which confined Ma to Australia.
 According to Jono, the band has "by no means disbanded".
 Both members have embarked on separate projects.
 Winterfield began a "surf blues" solo project as Golf Alpha Bravo, releasing singles "Groove Baby Groove", "Unwind", and "Blue Wave" via Mom+Pop Records in 2019.
 His full length debut album, The Sundog, was released on his own label, Treasured Recordings, on 12 June 2020.
 Jono Ma started an ongoing project with Jonti called Mystics, who released their first single, "Steppers" in 2019, and performed live at Carriageworks in 2022.
 He also released an EP in collaboration with Dreems titled The Dreemas on Kompact in 2018, and a cover of Kraftwerk's "Neon Lights" on Bandcamp in 2020, in memory of Florian Schneider and Andrew Weatherall, with proceeds benefiting The Aboriginal Legal Service.

-Touring & Shows
+Touring and shows

 In 2014, Jagwar Ma played the Summer Festival circuit throughout the UK, EU and Australia including Reading and Leeds, Glastonbury, Pukkelpop, Latitude, Bestival, Paredes de Coura Festival, The Big Day Out, Splendour in the Grass among others.
 Jagwar Ma has played sold out headline tours in the UK, France, Australia and the US.

-In 2017, Jagwar Ma played at Summer Bright Lager’s Summer Sessions Tour and at Coachella.
+In 2017, Jagwar Ma played at Summer Bright Lager's Summer Sessions Tour and at Coachella.
 In the summer of 2017, the band performed at Panorama Music Festival on Randall's Island in New York City and England's Glastonbury Festival.

 In 2018, Jagwar Ma performed at Dark Mofo in Tasmania, headlining a Red Bull Music lineup.